 - Sear meat on high direct heat then finish cooking meat on indirect heat to ensure moist even cooking.

-Form the first 2.5 ounce patty then top with about 1.5 tablespoons of the cheese mixture.
-Top with another 2.5 ounce patty and press the edges together.
+Form the first 2.5-ounce patty then top with about 1.5 tablespoons of the cheese mixture.
+Top with another 2.5-ounce patty and press the edges together.
 Keep chilled before grilling.
-Do not salt the burgers until the patty’s are on the grill.
+Do not salt the burgers until the patties are on the grill.
 Salt draws out moisture from the burger.

 Place the burgers on your clean grill and cook until they reach your desired doneness.
 I topped mine with a slice of pepper jack cheese and the girls had another slice of cheddar on theirs.
 Top with a pickle and some mayo and you are all set.
 My taste testers really enjoyed their cheeseburgers.